-Actions launched in 2000/2001 within the Future and Emerging Technologies, the 5th Framework subprogram supporting visionary, high-risk research, include: "disappearing computers" that enrich the environment, augment everyday objects with IT, form collection of objects that act together; "neuro-informatics for living artifacts", construction of hardware/software systems that adapt and evolve in a real world.
-I have participated in a consortium that wrote a proposal on "breading creative information societies in a global information ecosystems" within the "global computing" call.
-Machines have already shown some forms of creativity [1, 2] and in the next 10 years with the speeds of computers approaching the capability of human brains the notion of creative machines may become widely accepted.
+At the beginning of XXI century many innovative IT programs have been launched in Europe.
+The Future and Emerging Technologies (FET), the EU 5th and 6th Framework subprograms supporting visionary, high-risk research, included "disappearing computers" that enrich the environment, augment everyday objects with IT and form collection of objects that act together, and "neuro-informatics for living artifacts", construction of hardware/software systems that adapt and evolve in a real world.
+Visionary projects, like "breading creative information societies in a global information ecosystems" have been submitted to the "global computing" FET call.
+Machines have already shown some forms of creativity [2][3] and in the next 10 years with the speeds of computers approaching the capability of human brains the notion of creative machines may become widely accepted.

 Ambient intelligence will be almost invisible and ubiquitous, enabling natural interaction with IT systems at home, in the office and on the move.
-At home various services will be connected with local shops, providing food supply, optimizing energy utilization, providing information and learning materials, interactive entertainment, home banking, increased security and medical care.
-On the move smart cars will advice on optimal routes, increase safety of driving and enable Internet communication.
+At home various ambient services will optimize energy utilization, provide information and learning materials, interactive entertainment, home banking, increased security and medical care, and connect with local shops controlling food supply.
+On the move smart car guidance systems already advice on optimal routes, receiving real-time information via Internet, increasing safety of driving and shorting traveling time.
 New tools will radically transform the office.
-We are in a period of creating IT infrastructure to support all these changes: networks, smart cards, software and information content.
+2005-2010 will be the period of creating IT infrastructure to support all these changes: new wireless networks, smart cards, portable devices, software and information content and services.

-Deep future will bring much more radical changes.
+Future will bring many more radical changes.
 The seeds of future technologies already exist, although many new technologies should appear.
-Some technologies, such as the WWW, have been widely adopted in a very short time profoundly influencing economics of several countries.
-By 2005 in the countries leading in technological development we may expect that:
+Some technologies, such as the WWW and portable phones have been widely adopted in a very short time profoundly influencing economics of developed countries.
+In the years 2005-2010 in countries leading in technological development we may expect gradual spread of the following technologies:

-- 3rd generation portable phones will integrate with Personal Digital Assistants (PDAs), digital cameras, voice recorders and music players.
-This will enable fast access to information and services via Internet and the ability to document our daily life by recording voice and by making digital photographs. - Speech recognition technologies will be in use for communication with databases (slowly replacing the voice-mail systems), making orders, and dictating texts in major languages.
-Speech recognition in PDAs will allow for quick crude translations between languages. - Computers integrated with clothing will be fashionable in rich countries. - "Life shirts", smart toilets and other devices will monitor the state of our organisms significantly contributing to health improvement by detecting the first symptoms of diseases. - Electronic ink and polymer displays will make some impact on printed media. - Virtual reality games including 3D vision, hearing, tactile and olfactory sensations will appear in high-end games and commercial simulators. - Augmented reality maps for some cities will be in use, providing personal navigation systems (similar to car navigation systems) displaying 3D information on special glasses.
+- 3rd generation portable phones integrated with digital cameras, voice recorders, video and music players, and computers of the Personal Digital Assistant (PDA) type.
+This will enable fast access to information and services via Internet, cheap (sometimes free) global communication using voice-over-IP, and will give the ability to document daily life of people in increasing number of details, continuously recording voice and making digital photographs. - Speech recognition technologies will be in use for communication with databases, slowly replacing the voice-mail systems in such tasks as making purchase orders or dictating texts in major languages.
+Speech recognition in smart phones will allow for quick crude translation between languages, making electronic translators easy to use. - Computers integrated with clothing will become fashionable in rich countries. - "Life shirts", smart toilets and other devices will monitor the state of our organisms, significantly contributing to health improvement by detecting the first symptoms of diseases. - Electronic ink and polymer displays will show some impact on the printed media. - Virtual reality games including 3D vision, hearing, tactile and olfactory sensations will appear in high-end games and commercial simulators.